Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Numerical Studies

-Notably, both \texttt{RNAmf} and \texttt{CoKriging} show relatively suboptimal performance.
+Notably, \texttt{RNAmf}, \texttt{CoKriging}, and \texttt{NARGP} show relatively suboptimal performance.
 This is because they fit separate GPs at each fidelity level, relying only on the limited design points available at that level.
 As a result, they cannot utilize the highest fidelity level in the additive and non-additive functions, where only a single output is available.
 Furthermore, these methods focus solely on emulating the highest fidelity output $f(t_L, \mathbf{x})$, without extrapolating to $f(0, \mathbf{x})$.
 In contrast, \texttt{DNAmf}, \texttt{BM}, and \texttt{FBM} leverage all available data across fidelity levels to build a unified emulator capable of extrapolation.
 This ability to pool information leads to better predictive performance, particularly when each level has a limited number of design points.

 The proposed model also offers interpretability through the parameter $\beta$, which captures the strength of interaction between $\mathbf{x}$ and $t$.
-For the non-additive function, a stronger coupling is observed, reflected in a higher average estimated interaction parameter $\hat{\beta}=0.053$, compared to $\hat{\beta}=0.002$ for the additive function, $\hat{\beta}=0.004$ for the Currin function, and $\hat{\beta}=0$ for the borehole function.
+For the non-additive function, a stronger coupling is observed, reflected in a higher average estimated interaction parameter $\hat{\beta}=0.007$, in contrast to $\hat{\beta}=0$ for the additive, Currin, and Borehole function.